leoladifrancesco/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that understanding and simplicity often lead to better performance in the long run."

 In brief, this quote emphasizes that striving to optimize code too early in the development process can introduce unnecessary complexity and bugs.
 It's wiser to prioritize good design, readability, and correctness initially, then optimize selectively once you have identified actual bottlenecks through measurement and analysis.

+# 2024-02-03
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this translates to designing and writing clean, maintainable code that solves problems effectively without unnecessary complexity.
+Strive for clarity, avoid premature optimization, and remember that code is read far more often than it's written."

+In practical terms:
+1. Write modular code that can be easily understood and tested.
+2. Practice defensive programming by anticipating potential issues.
+3. Use established design patterns where appropriate.
+4. Optimize for readability first; performance second.
+5. Always keep in mind that less code often means fewer bugs and easier maintenance.